open-rpc/spec/README.md

 Field Name | Type | Description
 ---|:---:|---
-<a name="external-doc-description"></a>description | `string` | A short description of the target documentation.
+<a name="external-doc-description"></a>description | `string` | A verbose explanation of the target documentation.
 [GitHub Flavored Markdown syntax](https://github.github.com/gfm/) MAY be used for rich text representation.
 <a name="external-doc-url"></a>url | `string` | **REQUIRED**.
 The URL for the target documentation.
 Value MUST be in the format of a URL.

 This object MAY be extended with [Specification Extensions](#specification-extensions).